-West Wyalong was a hard place, where the majestic gums of the Riverina gave way to the stunted gnarled mallee.
-In this driest part of Maher Cup country making a living was hard, the football fields were hard, and the man were hard.
+West Wyalong was a hard place.
+In this driest part of Maher Cup country the mallee is more scrub than forest.
+When disturbed the fine sandy red soil generates dust that just hangs.
+Making a living was hard, the football fields were hard, the man were expected to be hard.
 The hardest of them often had the surname Broad.
 Three generations over five decades, thirteen family members, more if you include the Broad girls’ sons and the in-laws, were at the heart of the town’s Maher Cup passion.

 The Broads first came to notice outside the Bland Shire when four of five brothers: George, Fred, Alf and John made up most of the forward pack in the town’s 1925 Maher Cup winning team.

 A generation later, in 1953, a single Maher Cup team could boast four Broad descendants: being two of George’s sons, Neville (‘Sharkey’) and Reg (‘Beau’), Fred’s elder son Baden; George’s grandson Ken Malligan, as well as Ron and Les Crowe, nephews of both George and Fred.

 In the sixties Peter, Keith and Bob Broad continued the Maher Cup tradition and then moved on to play in richer fields.